elliotec/greenery/file.txt

-You will pass away very quickly.
+You will be singled out for promotion in your work.